Office of Communications

 Two – three months before the event

-- Fill out the new communication request to start the process of creating a promotion schedule.
+- Contact Elizabeth to start the process of creating a promotion schedule.

 - Decide what information you need to collect from participants.
 If you need registration forms or online registration, now is the time to begin creating those tools.